 The sprites (which grace the walls of Nordstrom department stores nationwide) still appear as inspiration for custom wooden and vinyl toys.
 Bringing a three-dimensional surface to life is one of Jeremiah's favorite challenges; the intricate, colorful one-of-a-kind creatures are immensely popular amongst his collectors.

 Beyond the designer toy phenomenon, other aspects of Japanese culture — the fabrics and motifs, the meticulous taming of and tending to nature — provide an ever-flowing spring of insight, and Jeremiah travels there as often as possible.
 "I love the gardens," he says.
 "They do an amazing job of taking a small space and making it feel like a large environment."

 During one trip to Tokyo he observed, "Design in Japan is small and round," which became his mantra of sorts, an enigmatic interpretation of his overall aesthetic.
 "It loosely describes work from long ago, but I guess it's more of a pen name," says Jeremiah, whose Internet-savvy fans know to look for his "smallandround" persona for frequent updates and photographs of new art.

 Jeremiah's pop culture-inspired style and unconventional creations have a traditional foundation.
 With his family's encouragement, he began formal art studies at the age of 12.
 He holds a BFA from Columbus College of Art and Design and an MFA from Southern Illinois University.
-Jeremiah's paintings and toys have been featured in solo and group exhibitions in more than 50 galleries across North America, and he's acquired a strong international following through his dedication to the Internet and social media.
+Jeremiah's paintings and toys have been featured in solo and group exhibitions galleries across North America and internationally.

 Written By: Cherise LaPine